 While not as common as car collisions and motorcycle crashes, truck accidents are often especially serious and deadly when they do happen.
 Motorists who are unfortunate enough to be in the wrong place at the wrong time can suffer catastrophic injuries or even be killed.
 If you or a loved one were injured in a truck accident, it is important to protect your rights by speaking with an experienced truck accident lawyer about your case.

-Houston truck accident attorneys Neal Davis and Jed Silverman can explain your legal options during your free case consultation and provide expert counsel regarding what to do next.
+Houston truck accident attorney Neal Davis can explain your legal options during your free case consultation and provide expert counsel regarding what to do next.

 If you decide to pursue your claim, we are fully prepared to fight aggressively on your behalf and get you the compensation you deserve.